USS TAYLOR

 USS Taylor was deployed in spring and summer of 2002, with the USS John F. Kennedy Battle Group, in support of Operation Enduring Freedom in the Arabian Gulf, in addition to operations in the Mediterranean Sea and Atlantic Ocean.

-July 29, The Grandmasters of Helicopter Anti-Submarine Squadron Light (HSL) 46 Detachment 9 and USS Taylor (FFG 50) recently completed a humanitarian aid exercise while participating in Operation Cooperative Partner in the Black Sea.
+July 29, USS Taylor (FFG 50), with embarked Helicopter Anti-Submarine Squadron Light (HSL) 46 Det.
+9, recently completed a humanitarian aid exercise while participating in Operation Cooperative Partner in the Black Sea.
 The two-week exercise highlighted Standing Naval Forces Mediterranean’s (SNFM) joint operational capabilities to provide humanitarian aid during a simulated natural disaster in Romania.
 Romanian land, sea and air units, as well as French, Bulgarian and Ukranian naval forces, joined SNFM to demonstrate the ability of a composite group to respond quickly and effectively to any disaster.
 Cooperative Partner began in late June with a four-day port visit to Constanta, Romania.
 While in port, plans were finalized for the 43 ships involved.
 Once underway, the serialized phase of training began.
 The Taylor is scheduled to return home in September.

 October 6, 2004 Five Sailors from USS Taylor went into the water at 7:30 p.m. approximately 50 miles off the coast of northern Florida, while lowering Taylor’s rigid hull inflatable boat.
 The crew rescued all five Sailors.
 Two Sailors were flown to Naval Hospital, Jacksonville, Fla.
 One crewmember was treated for shock, and a second was treated for possible back injury.
 Both have been released.